-June – August 2021Summer Camp & Programs at Waldorf School at Moraine Farm
+June – August 2022Summer Camp & Programs at Waldorf School at Moraine Farm

 The Joy of Learning & Growing Continues this Summer at Waldorf School at Moraine Farm

 Our summer camps and programs, lead by professional adult staff, provide developmentally appropriate experiences to children, ages 4 – 11.
 Check back soon for Summer 2022 registration!

 Sign up for one or multiple sessions.
 Each week offers different activities and outdoor excursions that are a complete offering in itself, while combined provide a cohesive experience for all.

 Join us for up to 8 weeks of themed programs.
 Each week has a new and engaging theme ranging from farming to rainbows and seaside adventures!
 Sessions begin June 27th.

 7 – 11 years of age